-In exchange for administrative services, KNAU pays a donation management fee equal to 5% of all donations to the Foundation, a non-profit corporation under Section 501(c)(3) of the internal revenue code, and a related party in accordance with generally accepted accounting principles.
-Foundation gift fees paid for the years ended June 30, 2023 and 2022 were \$43,574 and \$45,061, respectively.
-Also refer to Note 5 for transactions with NAU.
+In exchange for administrative services, KNAU pays a donation management fee equal to 5% of all donations to the Foundation, a non-profit corporation under Section 501(c)(3) of the Internal Revenue Code, and a related party in accordance with generally accepted accounting principles.
+Foundation gift fees paid for the years ended June 30, 2024 and 2023, were \$41,201 and \$43,574, respectively.
+Refer to Note 5 for transactions with NAU.